sensu/sensu-community-plugins/README.md

 Only pull requests passing lint/tests will be merged.

+Please do not not abandon your PR.
+Because only you can help us merge if there some issues withing it.
+If PR have no feedback in month - we close it.
+Anyway - you can always open a new one.

 ## Rubocop linting

 Rubocop is used to lint the style of the ruby plugins.
 This is done